devicetree-org/devicetree-specification/source/flattened-format.rst

 size are equal to 0.
 Note that the address and size values are always 64-bit.
 On 32-bit CPUs the upper 32-bits of the value are ignored.

-Each uint64\_t in the memory reservation block, and thus the memory reservation block as a whole, shall be located at an 8-byte aligned offset from the beginning of the device tree blob (see 8.6)
+Each uint64_t in the memory reservation block, and thus the memory reservation block as a whole, shall be located at an 8-byte aligned offset from the beginning of the device tree blob (see FIXME 8.6)

 Structure Block
 ---------------